nmorrison01/BiasThruBERT/README.md

 Access to this dataset is restricted, so we included a small sample of the text files we used to train the models.

 Code: \
 We added the BERT architecture and all the versions of the models we created.
+The scripts used to analyze and compute Political Alignment Scores are also included.

 Models: \
 All models not provided in the github are available at https://huggingface.co/Declan